platanus/blog/_drafts/dockerize-your-rails-app.md

 This image is based on the ruby:2.1 image.
 Then we ADD the code of our app to the /app folder.
-Then we run bundle install to install the gems needed for our app.
+We run bundle install to install the gems needed for our app.
-Finally we tell the image that our default command to run is "rails s".
+Finally, we tell the image that our default command to run is "rails s".

 Now build your image: